ProjectPythia/pythia-foundations/foundations/github/basic-git.md

 ---

-## About version control and git
+## About version control and Git

 ### What is version control (and why should we care)?

-[Version Control](https://en.wikipedia.org/wiki/Version_control) refers generally to systems for managing changes to documents or files.
+[Version control](https://en.wikipedia.org/wiki/Version_control) refers generally to systems for managing changes to documents or files.
 Version control systems let us keep track of what changes were made to a file, when they were made, and by whom.
-If you've ever used "Tracked changes" on a Word document with multiple authors, then you've seen a form of version control in action (though NOT one that is well suited to working with computer code!).
+If you've ever used "Track Changes" in a Word document with multiple authors, then you've seen a form of version control in action (though NOT one that is well suited to working with computer code!).

 The need for version control is particularly acute when _working with computer code_, where small changes to the text can have huge impacts on the results of running the code.